What's the Difference Between Ice Cream & Gelato

 Milk Fat Makes Both Taste So Good

 The source of richness in gelato and ice cream comes from their milk fats.
 When you bite into one of these frozen desserts, milk fats are responsible for the creamy smoothness you taste.
 Ice cream’s fat content is higher because it is typically made with more cream and less milk.
 On the other hand, gelato is composed of more milk – making it significantly lower in fat.
-Also, gelato tends to stay away from egg yokes and if they are ever added, they are added very sparingly.
+Also, gelato tends to stay away from egg yokes, and if they are ever added, they are added very sparingly.

 Churn Baby Churn

-How Hot is Your Ice Cream
+How Hot Is Your Ice Cream

 Lastly, you may never have noticed this, but ice cream and gelato have about a 10-15 degree temperature difference when served.
 Ice cream is usually served at 10 degrees Fahrenheit, but because gelato has less air and fat consistency, it is served at a warmer temp.
-If ice cream was served at the warm temperature of gelato, it would quickly turn to soup due to its extremely fluffy texture and high fat content.
+If ice cream were served at the warm temperature of gelato, it would quickly turn to soup due to its extremely fluffy texture and high-fat content.
 When we made the gelato this past weekend, we combined the cream and milk to simmer over heat, something you wouldn’t do when making homemade ice cream.

 What About Adding Eggs?